 About Michelle

-In the realm of municipal work, Michelle serves as counsel to municipalities, advising on zoning laws, public contracts, and governance matters.
-Her deep understanding of Article 78 proceedings allows her to effectively challenge governmental decisions and administrative actions on behalf of individuals, businesses, and municipalities.
+Michelle also serves as counsel to municipalities, advising on matters such as zoning and planning, public contracts, compliance, and governance.
+She is highly experienced in Article 78 proceedings, allowing her to effectively challenge or defend administrative decisions involving land use, licensing, and government actions on behalf of both private individuals and public entities.

 Why Michelle?